Aerial drone image showing exterior of industrial city buildings with people walking on street

 An Industrial Landmark Transformed

 We introduced a new floor, rooftop terrace, and penthouse conference lounge to expand usable space and offer tenants premium shared amenities.
 New windows increase daylight, and reconfigured building systems allow flexibility across tenant floors.
 A refreshed façade with black glazed brick and a steel canopy gives the building a bold presence, and custom branding inside celebrates its industrial roots.
-Today, 1222 22nd Street supports a vibrant mix of tenants—including our own Washington, D.C. studio—who value sustainability, character, and community in the place they come to work.
+Today, 1222 22nd Street supports a vibrant mix of tenants—including our own Washington, D.C. studio—who value sustainability, character, and community in the place where they work.

-Transformation of a former White House transportation facility into a creative loft office space.
+The transformation of a former White House transportation facility into a creative loft office space.

 Exterior of industrial city building at sunset with people walking on street